artemisSystem/purescript-game/README.md

 `return` is the type of the value that will be returned by the `Aff` your game is run in, if and when it terminates.

-`gameWindow :: Window` is the browser window your game runs in.
-To get the current window your code is running in, use `window` from [`Web.HTML`](https://pursuit.purescript.org/packages/purescript-web-html/2.3.0/docs/Web.HTML#v:window).

 `init :: Effect state` is the initial state of your game.
 It is wrapped in `Effect` so that it is possible for the initial state to depend on random